DEsalasL/lopit_analyst/README.md

 Missing value imputed PSMs and PSMs aggregated by accession-psms separated by experiment:
 - df_for_clustering_PL1.tsv, df_for_clustering_PL2.tsv, df_for_clustering_PLN.tsv, df_for_clustering_PLO.tsv
 #### Notes:
-1)	Format needed in ‘channels_mnar’, ‘channels_mar’, and ‘interlaced_reconstitution’ is explained in help menu (lopit_analyst.py imputation_aggregation -h)
+1)	Format needed in ‘--channels_mnar’, ‘--channels_mar’, and ‘--interlaced_reconstitution’ flags is explained in help menu (lopit_analyst.py imputation_aggregation -h)
 2)	Interlaced reconstitution only applies to experiments such as the one described for Perkinsus marinus
 3)	missing value imputation and aggregation of PSMs by accession and PMS sequence will take 2 or 3 times more time than missing value imputation and aggregation of PSMs by master protein accession to be completed.